cmdr-nova/Jekyll-Tag-Generator/README.md

 # Jekyll-Tag-Generator
 Do you run a Jekyll blog?
-Do you use tags to add hashtags to your posts, which, in-turn, creates a sort of archive for your sit?
+Do you use tags to add hashtags to your posts, which, in-turn, creates a sort of archive for your visitors to read through?
 Are you tired of having to make those tag pages manually, with your fingers and a keybaord, like a *caveman*?

 Well, buddy, do I have the solution for you!